flub78/multitenant/doc/code_generation.md

 The information from the schema are really useful but not sufficient to define all treatments to data types.
 For example a VARCHAR can be used to store a postal address, an email address or a name and in each case must be handled differently.

-The information fetched from the database schema is complemented by metadata information stored in the database itself. in a table named metadata.
+The information fetched from the database schema is complemented by metadata information stored in the database itself, in a table named metadata, or json encoded inside the MySql fields comments.

-Or should the metadata be json encoded in the comment field of each column?
-This approach makes it more evident that the full data model is made from the schema plus additional metadata.
+Keeping it inside the comments makes it more evident that the full data model is made from the schema plus additional metadata.
 Developers have to care about the two concepts at the same time.
 The only drawbacks of the storage in the comment column are, first the comment column may be used for real comments and second it may be inconvenient if the quantity and type of metadata become big.
 It may look like a trick but it is more convenient to store everything related to the data model in the same place.
+The metadata table is a little more flexible as it does not imply to migrate the database.

 This mechanism will be more likely used to generate code to manage resources for the tenants as the central application has only one feature: tenants management.
 So it is more useful to extract the schema information from the tenant database and so more logical to also store the metadata in the same database.

+### List of recognized metadata

+* subtype
+    * email
+    * checkbox
+    * password_with_confirmation
+    * datetime_with_date_and_time
+    * enumerate
+    * bitfield
+    * picture
+    * file
+    * color
+    * currency
+    * text

+* fillable
+    * yes | no

+* inTable
+    * yes | no

+* inForm
+    * yes | no

+* comment

+* rules_to_add, rules_to_replace, create_rules_to_add, create_rules_to_replace, edit_rules_to_add and edit_rules_to_replace
+    * list of rules to replace existing ones or be merged with the existing ones

+* enumerate
+    * list of possible values for the field, either a flat list, or an associative array to specify displayed values and encoding.

+* attrs
+    * a way to generate HTML attributes

 ## Templating mechanism

 The information fetched from the database is used to tune and adapt templates.
 Templates